NVIDIA/cutlass/CUTLASS.md

 ## <a name="S-patterns-tiles-iterators"></a> Tiles and Iterators

-Efficient dense linear algebra computations emphasize data movement to match the execution of mathemtical operators to the flow of data.
+Efficient dense linear algebra computations emphasize data movement to match the execution of mathematical operators to the flow of data.
 Consequently, CUTLASS defines a rich set of primitives for partitioning a tile of data among participating threads, warps, and threadblocks.
 CUTLASS applies the familiar iterator design pattern to provide an abstraction layer to (1.) access these tile objects and (2.) traverse a sequence of objects embedded in a higher level data structure.
 These subpartitions are typically defined by compile-time constants specifying element type, size, and data layout.
 CUTLASS refers to subpartitions as _tiles_.

 _Iterators_ are familiar design patterns in C++ that provide an abstraction for accessing individual